Street to Beach Cleanups – Volunteer Today!

 What are the “Street to Beach” cleanups?

-Simply put, it is a cleanup by yourself or with family and/or housemates with whom you have been sheltering in place.
+Simply put, it is a cleanup done by yourself or with family and/or peers and done whenever is convenient for you.
 It can be around your neighborhood, at the beach, in a needy area, or anywhere actually.
 You could even “adopt” a specific location in need and care for it on a regular basis.

 Please Note: If you do a cleanup, you are doing it on your own accord and personally accepting any and all risks.